 According to the Federal Emergency Management Agency (FEMA), 40% of businesses do not reopen after a disaster and another 25% fail within one year.
 But it doesn’t take a natural disaster to put a business in the dark – thanks in part to an aging national power grid.
 So what, exactly, is a business to do?

 A good place to start is with property hazard or general liability insurance.
 General liability combines coverage for damaged property and for people, should someone on the premises suffer bodily injury.
-Keep in mind, that these policies may need to be supplemented with additional policies or riders to help your business recover after a disruption.
+Keep in mind, these policies may need to be supplemented with additional policies or riders to help your business recover after a disruption.

 Expenses that would not be covered by property insurance include: